Azure/Health-Data-and-AI-Blueprint/faq.md

 5. Click **Grant Permissions** at top.
 You will be asked if you want to grant permissions for all accounts in the current directory.
 Click **Yes**.

+**I redeploy the solution after an error... and it fails due to a 'cache' error, such as a token is duplicate**

+Due to PowerShell's limitations on caching users information it's recommended if your script fails, to close and reopen your PowerShell session to clear any local caches.

 # Disclaimer and acknowledgements
 February 2017